OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 -	`topBottom`

 > [!NOTE]
 > Each of these formatting properties has a corresponding `*OrNullObject` variant.
-Learn more about that pattern in [Advanced programming concepts with the Excel JavaScript API]( https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-advanced-concepts#42ornullobject-methods).
+Learn more about that pattern in the [*OrNullObject methods](https://docs.microsoft.com/office/dev/add-ins/excel/excel-add-ins-advanced-concepts#42ornullobject-methods) section.

 Only one format type can be set for the ConditionalFormat object.
-This is determined by the `type` property, which is a [ConditionalFormatType](https://docs.microsoft.com/javascript/api/excel/excel.conditionalformattype) enum. `type` us set when adding a conditional format to a range.
+This is determined by the `type` property, which is a [ConditionalFormatType](https://docs.microsoft.com/javascript/api/excel/excel.conditionalformattype) enum value. `type` is set when adding a conditional format to a range.

 ## Creating conditional formatting rules